Skip to main content

 What happens after the Alliance is signed?

-MSHA and its' allies will form an implementation team.
-The team, consisting of representatives from MSHA and the organization, will have the responsibility for developing strategies and implementing programs or processes for meeting the mutually defined goals.
+MSHA and its allies will form an implementation team.
+The team will be responsible for developing strategies and implementing programs or processes to meet the mutually defined goals.